 Enhanced Security (Integration Objects)

-In 2011, the Integration Objects are not exposed as APIs automatically as it was before.
-To get them exposed, the administrators have to specify the authentication mode explicitly (BASIC or OAuth2) either in Backoffice or via Meta APIs.
-Also, Type Access Rights are used by default and allow for the fine-tuning of the access-level permissions for the APIs.
-Administrators can now restrict access to the create, read, update, and remove options for each type defined in the IntegrationObjectItemType of an Integration Object.
+In 2011, Integration Objects are not exposed as APIs automatically, as they were before.
+To expose them, administrators have to specify the authentication mode explicitly, either BASIC or OAuth2, in Backoffice or via Meta APIs.
+Also, Type Access Rights are used by default and allow fine-tuning of access-level permissions for the APIs.
+Administrators can now restrict access to create, read, update, and remove options for each type defined in the IntegrationObjectItemType of an Integration Object.

 Promotion Engine